gus27/bonn-tree-finder/README.md

 ## Challenges

 * The first challenge was the size of the tree data JSON file which is [around 27 MB](http://stadtplan.bonn.de/geojson?Thema=21367&koordsys=4326) big.
 This would take too much time when loaded by an AJAX request.
 So I wrote a python script to split the data: one JSON file per district.
 The districts polygons can be found [here](http://stadtplan.bonn.de/geojson?Thema=21247&koordsys=4326).
 I used [shapely.geometry](https://pypi.python.org/pypi/Shapely) to determine which tree belongs to which district.
 Python's [rtree module](https://pypi.python.org/pypi/Rtree/) speeds up the process.
 * Rendering the markers for more than 64,000 trees was the next problem because it slows down the browser.
 I decided to force the user to choose a district so that max.
 4,500 markers have to be rendered.
-But even this amount of markers takes much time during the the map generation.
+But even this amount of markers takes much time during the map generation.
 Thanks to Google's [MarkerClusterer](https://github.com/googlemaps/js-marker-clusterer) the markers can be clustered.
 With the smaller numbers of clusters the map will render fast.
 * Inserting DOM elements for around 4,500 list elements is another ambitious task for a browser.
 To circumvent this I implemented a lazy list component (inspired by [adrienne](http://jsfiddle.net/adrienne/Y2WUN/)).
 This displays 20 entries at first.
 Only when scrolling to the last element the next 20 elements are displayed.